 - Reducing unsustainable levels of under-occupation in urban, suburban and rural areas.

-- By making energy upgrades a condition of granting planning permissions or Local Development Orders, the existing housing stock of which 80% is currently at the equivalent of EPC D could be upgraded to EPC B and above.
+- By making energy upgrades a condition of granting planning permissions or Local Development Orders, the existing housing stock (excluding registered providers with generally higher standards) of which 80% is currently at the equivalent of EPC D or below could be upgraded to EPC B and above.
 This would reduce the possibility of either household falling into fuel poverty.
-Works involved in subdividing properties would be little or no more disruptive than the necessary deep energy refit.
+Works involved in subdividing properties would be little or no more disruptive than the necessary deep energy refits.

 - Cusping would enable older households to downsize-in-place in what could evolve into a Lifetime (or 15min) Neighbourhoods.
 This could also involve adaptations of all or part of the property to Lifetime Home standards avoiding the perverse incentive to continue to live in an unnecessarily large home.

 - In the choosing of partners and the designing the accommodation, the process of cusping could include the respective households seeking to meet their current and foreseeable needs in terms of caring for children, the sick, disabled or elderly (obviously on the understanding that personal circumstances are subject to change).

 - However proficient the parties, many projects are likely to create some work for smaller tradesmen and builders (some laid off from the reduced need for new building).

 - The parties could negotiate and choose how the garden could be subdivided in the short and longer term (without building on it) allowing ageing households to maintain a larger garden that is normally available with smaller properties and those designed for the elderly.
 This form of ‘downsizing-in-place’, overcomes the under-estimated problem/excuse of clearing the loft of stuff that can be concentrated at one end.